--A collection of both practice and graded basic outlines (a list of main ideas and key details) from at least 2-3 written texts of up to 2 pages in length and at least 2-3 spoken texts of up to 8 minutes in length, demonstrating an understanding of the differences and similarities among people, places or events related to culture and community.
-At least 1 of the outlines must include an explanation of a map, graph and/or timeline.
+-A collection of basic outlines (a list of main ideas and key details) from at least 2-3 written texts of up to 2 pages in length and at least 2-3 spoken texts of up to 8 minutes in length, demonstrating an understanding of the differences and similarities among people, places or events related to culture and community.
+At least 1 of the outlines must be based on a formatted text (map, graph, timeline, etc.).

--At least 1 final group project, taken from the project bank, and based on the information from the written and spoken texts.
+-At least 1 project based on the information from the written and spoken texts.
 Students will create a visual representation of their learning, which will demonstrate their understanding of people, places or events related to culture and community.
-The final product will be a visual and oral presentation to the class.
+The final product should be a compilation task.
 Possible projects might be:

-- Folk Tales Project - a class compilation charting similarities and differences in values and morals in folk tales from different countries
+- A music project - a class compilation charting similarities and differences in music from different countries

-- A podcast showcasing different cultures in Vancouver, British Columbia, or Canada
+- A visual display showcasing different cultures in Vancouver, British Columbia, or Canada

--At least 1 in-class reading quiz and 1 in-class listening quiz to demonstrate mastery of skills (such as arranging information from a written or spoken text into a timeline, skimming and scanning to find information, or identifying main ideas in written or spoken texts).
+-At least 1 in-class reading assessment and 1 in-class listening assessment to demonstrate mastery of skills (such as arranging information from a written or spoken text into a timeline, skimming and scanning to find information, or identifying main ideas in written or spoken texts).

--A final exam to demonstrate mastery of reading and listening skills.
-This may be comprehensive or based on several skills only.
+-A final in-class exam to demonstrate mastery of reading and listening skills.
+This may be comprehensive or based on selected course elements.

 -At least 1 self-assessment of learning strategies, progress, and study skills (to be discussed with the instructor).